 Know Your Brand Identity

-Your packaging often is a consumer's first point-of-contact with your product.
+Whether it's watching TV, reading a magazine, or walking the grocery store aisles, your packaging often is a consumer's first point-of-contact with your product.
 When developing your food package design, you must have a clear understanding of your brand.

-What is your product?
+First, you need to ask yourself, "What is my product?
 How is it different from similar products on the market?
-Who is your primary target customer?
-What is your company philosophy?
-These are all important questions to have answered to ensure your package design is consistent with your brand identity, as they will help determine the colors, size, shape, and materials used in your packaging.
-New product launch requires that your packaging communicates clearly your company name, logo and your brand messages are strong and clearly communicated on the packaging.
+Who is my primary target customer?
+What is my company philosophy?"
+The answers to these questions will ensure your package design is consistent with your brand identity and guide packaging color, size, shape, and materials.
+New product launches require that your packaging communicates strongly and clearly what your brand message is through the use of your company name, logo, and design.

-Design With Form and Function
+Designing With Form and Function

-It is imperative that when you ship your product to a customer, distributor or retailer, it arrives in the same condition as it left your factory or warehouse.
-Grocery retailers will send you an invoice or deduct from your invoice the cost of damaged product in their stores.
+A food packaging designer balances the shelf appeal (design and messaging) as well as the functional aspect of food product safety and protection on the grocery store shelf.
+On the functional side, it is imperative that when you ship your product to a customer, distributor or retailer, it arrives in the same condition as it left the factory or warehouse.
+Grocery retailers will send you an invoice or deduct money from your invoice for the cost of a damaged product in their stores.

-Food Packaging Design Key Questions for Designing Better Packaging
+Key Questions for Designing Better Packaging

 - Packaging materials: What materials will allow for maximum product freshness and protection?